 I drive a diesel car and clock up a huge annual mileage in and around the area.
 I usually drive to London but occasionally take the train.
 My wife is entitled to a limited number of rail tickets between the Constituency and Westminster - that is fair enough, she has an important job to do.
 The table also shows totals for staff travel to and from Bridgwater.
 Train fares are not cheap.

 (nb: Two of my three children have researchers' security passes for Westminster.
-This doesn't mean that I am using them for research work.
+This doesn't mean that I am using them for research work or paying them.
 It is simply a device to enable them to enter the Palace of Westminster when they are in London.
-They are entitled, under the current rules, to travel to London on a strictly limited basis to visit me.
+They are entitled, under current rules, to travel to London on a strictly limited basis to visit me.
 MPs spouses automatically get "access" passes.
 Unfortunately no such system exists for children (maybe it should?)
 Quite a few MPs put their children down as researchers just to enable them to get in and out of the place.
-But I don't pay my children a bean out of my Parliamentary allowances.
-Not a penny.
+But my children do not receive a bean out of my Parliamentary allowances.

 If you ask me to reveal the precise remuneration of each of my employees I will politely decline.
 The House of Commons voted to declare only the figure paid out of public funds for total staff costs.
 Members of my team are not elected representatives.
 As private citizens they have the right to decide what to disclose.
 If they choose to tell you how much they get paid, fair enough.

 But, like Civil Servants (who are also remunerated out of public funds) they have a right to privacy.
 I am happy to let you know the pay scales into which each member of my team fits.
 You can read the details for yourself in this document, which lists the pay scales: